onflow/OWBSummer2020Project/22/README.md

 - A way to actually pay for the art and earn money.
 - web frontend is not responsive and only looks good in firefox in certain resolutions
 - devnet deploy
+- the web frontend is currently using the heigh to the block to messure time.
+On devnet that might have to change to using unix_timestamp

 **Future Additions**